LeivoSepp/HelloButton/README.md

 Now lets see the code inside the event handler.

-1. We will create a new pin-type variable named *led*. *GpioPin led = null;*
+1. We will create a new pin-type variable named *led*. **GpioPin led = null;**
-2. We will check the sender, if sender's pin number equal to BTN_GREEN then we assign green LED's pin to variable led.
+2. We will check the sender, if sender's pin number equal to BTN_GREEN then we assign green LED's pin to variable led. **if (sender.PinNumber == BTN_GREEN) led = pinGreen;**
 3. If sender's pin number equal to BTN_RED then we assign red LED's pin to variable led.
-4. We will create new pin-value type variable pinValue and reading LED pin value and assigning to it.
+4. We will create new pin-value type variable pinValue and reading LED pin value and assigning to it. **GpioPinValue pinValue = led.Read();**
-5. Now there is one IF statement, which just checking is the button pressed. *e.Edge == GpioPinEdge.FallingEdge*
+5. Now there is one IF statement, which just checking is the button pressed. **e.Edge == GpioPinEdge.FallingEdge**
 6. Now there is our friend ternary condition ( ? : ) checking:
-	1. If LED is turned OFF *pinValue == GpioPinValue.Low* then assign High to pinValue else assign Low to pinValue
+	1. If LED is turned OFF **pinValue == GpioPinValue.Low** then assign High to pinValue else assign Low to pinValue
-	2. change the LED's state according to piValue, which has been set just in previous line
+	2. change the LED's state according to piValue, which has been set just in previous line **led.Write(pinValue);**

 ```C#
         private void Btn_ValueChanged(GpioPin sender, GpioPinValueChangedEventArgs e)